Programs

 Program enrollment is capped at 20 students.
 Participant expectations include a commitment of approximately 20 hours per week, including an accelerated version of an asynchronous online course.

 This program is free and all students are invited to apply with preference given to those who: have a non-science undergraduate major, have been out of school for a substantial period, are changing professions, or have educational or social backgrounds that might impact academic success.
-Additional information and a calendar of the synchronous activities are availible on the SIP webpage.
+Additional information, including a calendar of the program's synchronous activities, is available on the SIP webpage.

 This program is generously supported by the Office of the Dean, the Office of Diversity, Equity, and Inclusion, and the Executive Admissions Committee.